gve-sw/GVE_Devnet_ISE_Guest_Portal_QR_Code_Scanner/README.md

 5. Enter the code in `main.html` in the `Optional Content 2` field, after clicking the script mode button:

-*NOTE: Lines 92-106 depend on the splash page's HTML code.
+*NOTE: Lines 57-66, 77-83 and 107-120 depend on the splash page's HTML code.
 The `div` identifier used to inject the QR code button might need to be changed accordingly.*

 <img src="IMAGES/step5.png" width="600">